-Post Office Protocol ----- (POP)
+Post Office Protocol - Version 2 ----- (POP2)

-The intent of the Post Office Protocol (POP) is to allow a user's workstation to access mail from a mailbox server.
+The intent of the Post Office Protocol - Version 2 (POP2) is to allow a user's workstation to access mail from a mailbox server.
 It is expected that mail will be posted from the workstation to the mailbox server via the Simple Mail Transfer Protocol (SMTP).
-For further information see RFC-821 and RFC-822.